diarra2339/AdaptavistExampleJ/README.md

 In order to achieve that, you need to annotate the JUnit methods with ```@TestCaseKey``` or ```@TestCase(name = "")```.

-JUnit methods which are not annotated with ```@TestCaseKey``` will also be added to the JSON file, but without the testCase key property.
+JUnit methods which are not annotated with ```@TestCaseKey``` will also be added to the JSON file, but without the Test Case Key property.

-JUnit methods which are not annotated with ```@TestCase(name = "")``` will also be added to the JSON file, but without the testCase name property.
+JUnit methods which are not annotated with ```@TestCase(name = "")``` will also be added to the JSON file, but without the Test Case Name property.

 ## Usage